lagopus/virtq-pmd-dpdk-1.6/README.md

  User can specify following options for virtq PMD.
  - `RTE_PMD_VIRTQ_CONNECTOR` : This has to be the same parameter as "socketpath" of QEMU.
+ - `eth_virtqX` : Specify virtual device is for "virtq PMD".
+The suffix number "X" of eth_virtqX must be started from 0 and incremented by one.
+"X" corresponds to "nid" provided by QEMU.
  - `mac` : Mac address of the device virtualized by virtq PMD.
  - `lcore_id` : Core id of event handler thread created by virtq PMD.
+This is optional.

  Internally, virtq PMD creates a thread to handle events come from unix domain socket.